segravjf/nba_player_similarity/README.md

 A key piece of this analysis is not to throw the entire kitchen sink of stats at this algorithm and let it cook, but to focus specifically on *stylistic* indicators over *performance* indicators.
 While some stats can be used for both use cases (such as usage rate, some adjusted field goal stats, etc.), we wouldn't want to include holistic grade stats like PER, RAPTOR, and the like.
 They should instead be used as dimensions to filter down candidates.

-## The data
-The NBA is replete with strong data sources.
-I initially used the [NBA API](https://github.com/swar/nba_api) to gather some basic stats for all players, but then decided it was actually easier to download the data of interest from Basketball Reference, which has convenient stats for advanced, shooting, and per possession for all players in an easily downloadable format.
-While the NBA API has more granular data available, I think I could piece together the profiles I want from the Basketball Ref data alone.

 My primary inspiration for which stats to use came from past research around NBA player archetypes.
 [This clustering analysis](https://global-uploads.webflow.com/5f1af76ed86d6771ad48324b/5f6a65517f9440891b8e35d0_Kalman_NBA_Line_up_Analysis.pdf) shared at the Sloan Sports Conference 2019 by Kalman & Bosch created segments of basketball players, which isn't unlike similarity, and identified a broad set of stats that Basketball Reference already made available.
 I decided to use that as the basis for the similarity vectors.
 ![image](https://github.com/segravjf/nba_player_similarity/assets/13812785/1ba539a6-90ad-4d63-a844-3c5fbce10037)

+## The data
+The NBA is replete with strong data sources.
+I initially used the [NBA API](https://github.com/swar/nba_api) to gather some basic stats for all players, but then decided it was actually easier to download the data of interest from [Basketball Reference](https://www.basketball-reference.com/), which has convenient datasets available for [advanced](https://www.basketball-reference.com/leagues/NBA_2023_advanced.html), [shooting](https://www.basketball-reference.com/leagues/NBA_2023_shooting.html), and [per possession](https://www.basketball-reference.com/leagues/NBA_2023_per_poss.html) for all players in an easily downloadable format.
+While the NBA API has more granular data available, I think I could piece together the profiles I want from the Basketball Ref data alone.
+I downloaded the datasets to CSV and imported them directly for use in the analysis.

 ## Results
 While there is a lot more detail in the notebook, there were some fascinating early results: